AVC2-UESTC/WiFiTAD/README.md

 ### Training and Tnference
 Run the traing and inference processes in terminal by: `bash WiFiTAD/train_tools/tools.sh 0,1`

-## Acknowledge
-This code is built on AFSD and Actionformer.
-We express our gratitude for their contributions!

 ## Citation
 If you find this project uesful to your research, please use the following BibTex entry.
 ```
 @InProceedings
 ```

+This code is built on AFSD and Actionformer.
+We greatly express our gratitude for their contributions.